coreylevine2000/hw-9-ReadMe-Generator/README.md

-1
+README GENERATOR

 Issue:
-Hello, and thank you for usinging 1.
-1 was created to assist in the issue with 2.
-This applicaton was created for the primary use by 3.
+Hello, and thank you for usinging README GENERATOR.
+README GENERATOR was created to assist in the issue with Saving time.
+This applicaton was created for the primary use by to save time by prewriting a Readme file.

 Table of Contents: